sbondok/QR-newbie/README.md

 # Frontend Mentor - QR code component

-![My Screenshot is here (./screenshot-2025-12-29-Frontend-QR-code-component.png)
+I just finished the QR code component challeng.

-I just followed the instructiones provided by the Frontend Mentor and tried my best to make it as mentioned in the Figma design -
-Thanks for your comments, I am still learning your feedback is appreciated.
+I followed the instructiones provided by the Frontend Mentor and tried my best to make it as mentioned in the Figma design - Thanks for your comments, I am still learning your feedback is appreciated.